 - You have one year to file your workers’ compensation claim.

 As noted, you may be eligible to file a civil lawsuit.
-In that case, you generally have four years to file, per Florida Statutes § 95.11(3)(a).
+In that case, you generally have two years to file, per Florida Statutes § 95.11(3)(a).
 By seeking prompt legal aid, we can file your documents within the mandated period.

 Chalik & Chalik Workers' Compensation Lawyer Near Me (954) 472-7122